 I’m not sure if the economists and other specialists don’t get it, or if they’re playing the fools.
 They probably just want to get on with it, augment their industry, if not the whole system, and keep things moving.

 The problem is that the price is too high.
-It violates the tenets of free society, trading human agency with centralized and total control from above.
+It violates the tenets of free society, trading human agency with centralized control.

 It’s the stuff of nightmares and dystopian (cautionary) books, disguised as progress.
-The intent may not be totally malicious (many people are just doing their jobs, pursuing what they think is the right, natural course of progress) but even so, the potential for abuse is unmistakeable.
-The costs do outweigh the benefits.
-To grant full control of citizens’ monetary assets to third parties is like eliminating privacy and personal agency.
-Monitor everyone’s every move and transaction.
+The intent may not be totally malicious (many people are just doing their jobs, pursuing what they think is the right, natural course of progress) but even so, the potential for abuse is undeniable.
+The costs outweigh the benefits.
+To grant full control of citizens’ monetary assets to third parties is to eliminate privacy and personal agency.
+Monitor people’s every move and transaction.
 Seize control of their capacity to function as individuals, make everything traceable and manageable again.

 Let’s pause for a moment to examine the definition of totalitarianism …